Pometry/Raphtory/docs/user-guide/getting-started/4_key_concepts.md

 ## Nodes

 The [Node][raphtory.Node] object in Raphtory typically represents some entity in your data.
-You must create nodes using the [add_node()][raphtory.Graph.add_node] function on your Graph object and any subsequent updates must be made using a [MutableNode][raphtory.MutableNode] that you can get by calling `my_graph.node(node_id)`.
+You must create nodes using the [.add_node()][raphtory.Graph.add_node] function on your Graph object and any subsequent updates must be made using a [MutableNode][raphtory.MutableNode] that you can get by calling `my_graph.node(node_id)`.
 Any queries are performed using the Node object or an appropriate view.

 To make queries more convenient Raphtory provides the [Nodes][raphtory.Nodes] iterable that allows you to make queries over all the nodes in the current view.
 Typically, queries on an individual Node will return a result directly, while queries over the Nodes iterable will return a view.

+!!!
+Info
+    The Nodes and Edges iterables have a `.collect()` function that returns list of all the your objects.
+This is operates on the underlying Rust library and is much faster than creating the list manually in Python.

 ## Edges

-However, there can only be one edge between any pair of nodes
+The [Edge][raphtory.Edge] object represents relationships between nodes.
+However, in Raphtory there can only be one edge between any pair of nodes so to represent multiple relationships you must use properties and metadata.

+Similarly to nodes, you must create edges using [.add_edge()][raphtory.Graph.add_edge] and make changes using a [MutableEdge][raphtory.MutableEdge] object.
+There is also an [Edges][raphtory.Edges] iterable that allows you to make queries over all the nodes in the current view.

+An Edge object contains the combined information for that edge across all points in time.
+Often it is more useful to look at the changes across time.
+To do this Raphtory provides the option to [explode][raphtory.Edge.explode] an edge, which returns an edge object for each update within the original edge.

 ## Properties and metadata

 ## Layers

 ## Views

+Views are a kind of object in Raphtory that allow you to perform queries on a subset of your data.

 ## History